-While pasta is cooking, heat olive oil over medium heat.
+While pasta is cooking, heat olive oil in a large skillet over medium heat.
 Cook garlic until fragrant.
 Pour in a can of diced tomatoes with sugar, salt, and pepper.
 Simmer gently for 2 minutes.

 Pour in heavy cream and reduce heat to low.
 Sprinkle in parmesan cheese and stir to melt.
 Taste and adjust seasonings.
 It may need more sugar and/or salt, depending on how acidic your tomatoes were.
 Typically, you will need a little bit of both.